LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

-As with other SUNDIALS classes, the :c:type:`MRIStepInnerStepper` abstract base class is implemented using a C structure containing a ``content`` pointer to the derived class member data and a structure of function pointers the derived class implementations of the virtual methods.
+As with other SUNDIALS classes, the :c:type:`MRIStepInnerStepper` abstract base class is implemented using a C structure containing a ``content`` pointer to the derived class member data and a structure of function pointers wherein the derived class implements the base class virtual methods.
+The :c:type:`MRIStepInnerStepper` type is defined in ``include/arkode/arkode.h`` as

 .. c:type:: MRIStepInnerStepper

    An object for solving the fast (inner) ODE in an MRI method.

-   The actual definition of the ``MRIStepInnerStepper`` structure is kept private to allow for the object internals to change without impacting user code.
-The following sections describe the base class methods and the virtual methods that a must be provided by a derived class.
+The actual definitions of the ``_MRIStepInnerStepper`` structure and the corresponding operations structure are kept private to allow for the object internals to change without impacting user code.
+The following sections describe the base (:numref:`ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods`) and virtual methods (:numref:`ARKODE.Usage.MRIStep.CustomInnerStepper.Description.ImplMethods`) that a must be provided by a derived class.

 .. _ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods: